-The works, on display on the second floor of the museum, investigate the human body in its most sensitive aspects and allow to retrace the intense activity of the artist starting from the different media she used.
-From ceramics to embroidery, from pictures to paper statues and videos, the pieces, temporarily on display until the 4th of September, examine the delicate relationship linking the body, identity and perception.
-Condensing the memory of a gesture or evoking the physicality of a missing person, the organs, limbs and traces realized by the artist are not shreds of existence, rather fragments of a different reality, attesting new possible identities.
+The works, exhibited on the second floor of the Museum, investigate the human body in its most sensitive aspects and allow us to reconstruct the intense activity of the artist starting from the different media used.
+From ceramics to embroidery, from photographs to paper sculptures, to video, the works, temporarily exhibited until 4 September, verify the delicate relationship between body, identity and perception.
+By condensing the memory of a gesture or evoking the physicality of an absent figure, far from being fragments of existence, the organs, limbs and traces formalized by the artist show fragments of another corporeality, attesting to new possible identities.

-The exposition, curated by MUS.E and organized by Città Nascosta, is part of the initiatives promoted by the Comune di Firenze for the Estate Fiorentina 2016.
+The exhibition, curated by MUS.E and organized by Città Nascosta, is one of the initiatives promoted by the Municipality of Florence for the Florentine Summer 2016.